 Limitations to serum or urine qualitative HCG testing was described above (see specimen collection).

 The list of early pregnancy complications is vast, including ectopic pregnancy, heterotopic pregnancy, molar pregnancy, and miscarriage.
 The provider needs to visualize an intrauterine pregnancy for reasons discussed in prior sections.

 Complications resulting from ultrasonography in early pregnancy are minor.
 Transvaginal ultrasound may cause vaginal and or cervical discomfort during the exam, especially in the setting of a gynecologic infection.
 Given theoretical risks of harm to the fetus, the principle of ALARA (as low as reasonably achievable) should be practiced by limiting scan time, avoiding the use of doppler, etc. However, overall the consensus is that ultrasonography is a safe diagnostic tool for both the patient and fetus.

 Upon pregnancy diagnosis, it is important to discuss the results with the patient.
-It is essential to determine whether the pregnancy was desired, does the patient have a strong support system, does she feels safe in her current living conditions, and what resources does she have available.
+It is essential to determine whether the pregnancy was desired, if the patient has a strong support system, if she feels safe in her current living conditions, and what resources she has available.
 The patient should be provided with appropriate protections and resources as deemed appropriate by the medical team.